 This environment may be compromised when a biased or hate-related incident occurs.
 You can report a bias or hate-related incident as either a witness or a victim.
 Although it is helpful to tell us who you are, reports can be made anonymously.
-Filling out the reporting form below will activate the Bias Incident Response Team to follow-up.
-If you prefer to submit your report in person, you can go directly to the Dean of Students Office in Berkus Hall or call (323) 291-2661.
+Filling out the reporting form below will prompt Isaiah Thomas, Civil Rights Coordinator and Assistant Dean of Students, Director of Residential Education and Housing Services and Student Conduct to follow-up.
+If you prefer to talk to somone pior to submitting the form, please email Isaiah Thomas at firstname.lastname@example.org or call (323) 259-2531.

 What is a hate crime?
 A hate crime can be generally defined as a crime which in whole or part is motivated by the offender’s bias toward the victim’s status.
 Hate crimes are intended to hurt and intimidate individuals because they are perceived to be different with respect to their race, color, religion, national origin, sexual orientation, gender or disability.
 The purveyors of hate use physical violence, verbal threats of violence, etc., to instill fear in their victims, leaving them vulnerable to subsequent attacks and feeling alienated, helpless, suspicious and fearful.
 These acts of hatred can leave lasting emotional impressions upon their victims as well as entire communities.
 (Department of Justice)

 What is a hate incident?
 A hate incident is an action in which a person is made aware that her/his status is offensive to another, but does not rise to the level of a crime.
 (Department of Justice)